mongodb/support-tools/replset-consistency/README.md

 ## 5. Resolve any remaining index inconsistencies

+If you are remediating for local inconsistencies only (only ran validate):
+* Any nodes that fail validation should be initial-synced from a node that passes validation.

+If you are remediating for replica set inconsistencies (ran dbcheck):
+* All nodes should have initial sync performed on them.
+* Any node can be used as an initial sync source, as long as the original sync source you use is also initially synced at the end.
+This process rebuilds indexes on each node.

 Now that document data is confirmed consistent, and if `validate()` previously indicated index inconsistencies, perform an [initial sync](https://www.mongodb.com/docs/manual/core/replica-set-sync/) of all affected nodes in sequence, to ensure indexes are rebuilt.

 # License